 When a crisis hits, can be tempting to hide and hope that it blows over.
 However, you should never lose sight of how important your media presence is during trying times.
 Your silence won’t make people suddenly forget about you.
 If anything, it will make it seem like you do not care about the crisis at hand or the people who have been affected.
 To avoid giving people the impression that you don’t care, you need to maintain communication with prospects and with the media.
 Of course, prospects may not respond promptly as they would in normal times, but reaching out counts, and they will remember that you made the effort.

 When the crisis finally ends and things go back to normal, you’ll experience the benefits of your PR campaign.
 With an effective PR campaign, you can restore your brand image, regain public trust and boost your sales.
-Once people realize that they can trust you, they will come back to request for products and services that they couldn’t access during the crisis.
+Once people realize that they can trust you, they will come back to request products and services that they couldn’t access during the crisis.

 2) Engage with the public consistently

-Whether you’re dealing with an external crisis like COVID or an internal scandal involving one of your executives, you need to stay in touch with your clients.
+Whether you’re dealing with an external crisis like the recession we’re facing or an internal scandal involving one of your executives, you need to stay in touch with your clients.
 The best way to do this is by using the crisis as an opportunity to spark conversation.
 You need to know what your clients are thinking and how you can best address their concerns.
 This information will help you uphold the positive brand identity that you’ve worked so hard to build.
 It’s impossible to do this without first talking to your clients and seeking their feedback on the situation.

 Most importantly, you’ve got to find out ways to help your clients to continue accessing your products or services during the crisis.
 If you can give them hope and convince them that you will get through the crisis, then this will put you in their good books.

 The way you craft this press release announcement will determine the type of response you will get.
 Remember, you need to start by expressing compassion for the situation both your clients and employees are in.
-While a disengaged press release can easily make your readers angry, one which empathizes with their position will help them calm down.
+While a disengaged press release can easily make your readers angry, one that empathizes with their position will help them calm down.
 Opening your press release on a compassionate note will also help your readers be more open to what you’re going to say next.
 After starting with a compassionate statement addressing their concerns, you can delve into what you’re doing to resolve the crisis.
 At this point, people will be more accepting of your news.

 3) Build relationships